mtth/avsc/README.md

 + Protocols aren't yet implemented.
-+ JavaScript doesn't natively support the `long` type, so numbers larger than `Number.MAX_SAFE_INTEGER` (or smaller than the corresponding lower bound) will suffer a loss of precision.
++ JavaScript doesn't natively support the `long` type, so numbers larger than `Number.MAX_SAFE_INTEGER` (or smaller than the corresponding lower bound) might suffer a loss of precision.

 [io.js]: https://iojs.org/en/